 Assessment Table for Clause 22.09-3.4 - Limited change areas Objective Standard Complies / Does Not Comply / Variation Required / N/A Preferred housing types The preferred housing type for the Limited Change Area is low density ✓ Complies Building Height The maximum building height for land within the NRZ1 is up to 2 storeys, including ground level. ✓ Complies Landscaping Residential development should incorporate substantial landscaping to create a landscaped character, particularly canopy trees in front and rear gardens; and to protect the outlook of adjoining properties. ✓ Complies Car parking Garages and car parking areas should be located behind buildings, generally hidden from view or recessed so as to not dominate the streetscape. ✓ Complies Setbacks, front boundary and width Car access, parking and paving within the front setback should be limited in order to maximise the opportunity for soft landscaping. ✓ Complies Private open space Residential development should provide ground level secluded private open space at the side or rear of each dwelling to avoid the need for excessive screening or high front fencing. ✓ Complies Bulk & Built Form Residential development should: ensure that the built form respects the scale of existing prevailing built form character and responds to site circumstances and streetscape; provide separation between dwellings at the upper level; retain spines of open space at the rear of properties to maximise landscaping opportunities and protect private secluded open space; position the more intense and higher elements of built form towards the front and centre of a site, transitioning to single storey elements to the rear of the lot.
 The rearmost dwelling on a lot should be single storey to ensure the identified future character of the area and the amenity of adjoining properties is respected by maximising landscaping opportunities and protecting the amenity of adjoining private secluded open space.
-Two storey dwellings to the rear of a lot may be considered where: the visual impact of the building bulk does not adversely affect the amenity of neighbouring properties; the building bulk does not adversely affect the amenity of neighbouring properties; the building bulk does not adversely affect the amenity of neighbouring properties; the building bulk does not adversely affect the planting and future growth of canopy trees to maturity; sufficient side and rear boundary Complies The separation of the first floor levels of the two dwellings removes any perception or appearance of visual bulk.
+Two storey dwellings to the rear of a lot may be considered where: the visual impact of the building bulk does not adversely affect the identified future character of the area; overlooking and/or overshadowing does not adversely affect the amenity of neighbouring properties; the building bulk does not adversely affect the planting and future growth of canopy trees to maturity; The separation of the first floor levels of the two dwellings removes any perception or appearance of visual bulk.
 The building elevations are well articulated with a variety of window forms and materials.
 The proposal incorporates a significant amount of space for landscaping in the front setback and in the rear POS areas for each dwelling.
 Neighbouring dwellings are single and double storey of approximately 12m widths.
 The proposed dwellings, in their side by side arrangement, present as one mass of approximately 13m width, similar to the existing streetscape.